-Road rage and comes in different ways.
+Road rage comes in different ways.
 Among them are yelling, intentional tailgating, honking to show annoyance, cutting off another vehicle on purpose, blocking another vehicle from changing lanes, confronting another driver, and bumping or ramming another vehicle intentionally.

 Some behaviors can even have fatal consequences.
 Sixty-six percent of traffic fatalities are caused by aggressive driving.
 Road rage was linked to 467 fatal car crashes in 2015, an increase of almost 500 percent in 20 years, as there was 80 road rage related crashes in 2006.
 Cases of road rage that involved firearms are also on the rise, with 620 incidents in 2016 from 247 in 2014.

-A driver who is caught engaging in road rage with another driver can be charged with a criminal offense, which entails getting an attorney, going to court, paying legal fees, and possibly rendering jail time.
+A driver who is caught engaging in road rage with another driver can be charged with a criminal offense, which entails getting an attorney, going to court, paying legal fees, paying bail bonds, and possibly rendering jail time.
 Aside from this, engaging in aggressive driving behavior can also result in damage to one’s vehicle, physical harm to one’s self and passengers, and in the worst cases, death.